Marshall County, Kentucky: Attractions and other information

 Marshall County is the home of Calvert Drive In Theater, the only one in the Purchase area and one of three within an 85-mile radius in far western Kentucky.

-Marshall County is also home to the Silver Trail Distillery, where a family legend was revitalized to produce LBL Moonshine, named for the illegal liquor distilled in the "Land Between the Rivers," now the Land Between the Lakes.
-The distillery and museum are in Hardin and Aurora.
-The original moonshiner, Cilous, was known to have a sipping ritual when it came time to drink his 'shine: "Take a small sip, don't shoot it, and keep your lips closed.
-With your lips still closed, swish gently then let it ease down.
-When it is down to the navel level, open your lips slowly while exhaling.
-There will be a fresh corn taste on both sides of the mouth and no bitter aftertaste."

 Before Interstate 24 rerouted much of US 68 traffic northward, generations spent summer days and nights at The Forgotten Past Amusement Park with its gift shop, go carts, bumper cars, mini golf, museum, and arcade.
 For many years it hosted an Antique (steel wheeled) Tractor Show.

 Marshall County is home to one of the largest and most complete parks in the Purchase area.
 It has lighted baseball fields, two basketball courts, four soccer fields, two tennis courts, a large fishing pond, large playground, spray park, and multiple picnic pavilions as well as a conference center.
 It is built upon land donated from a private family in memory of their son who was killed in action in the Vietnam War.
 In September 2000 the park was dedicated as the Marshall County Park.
 Later that year the local judge executive Mike Miller appointed the new park board.
 Upon the Grand Opening the park board had named it Mike Miller Park.
 Several people protested and the park board renamed it Mike Miller County Park.
 The original statute dedication as Marshall County Park remains at the entrance of the park.
 The original park didn't have any mention of veterans in its mission; in response the fiscal court commissioned a large veteran's park adjacent to the main conference center.

 Marshall County is home to the FLW Bass Tournament organization, named for founder of Ranger Boats, Forrest L. Wood.
 Wood is the purveyor of America's largest and most prestigious fishing tournaments, including the FLW Tour, FLW Series, Bass Fishing League, College Fishing and High School Fishing.